Medical Marijuana Concierge

 She provides you the education you need to start and will take the time to answer all of your questions.
 If you choose, she can arrange for a tele-medicine conference for a medical approval on the spot, or prepare you for or accompany you to a physician.
 Once your ID arrives, she will make your first trip to the dispensary an exciting and fun experience.

-Learn more at Facebook at Medical Marijuana Concierge.
+Learn more on Facebook at Medical Marijuana Concierge.

 GET ANSWERS QUICK